Laim/MyHomeBoardPHP/KNOWNBUGS.md

 - When you change the header a link is assigned to, it keeps the order and doesn't offer any other options, meaning you need to edit the license twice.
-- If someone sends you a link to delete one of your links, there is no confirmation and it will remove the link.
-I.E. http://localhost/links/mod.php?id=89&action=delete&type=link